NightKev/Simple-Python-IRC-Bot/README.md

 Creating bot functions
 -----
-Each function requires its own file (ex: `8ball.py`) in the `./functions` directory (or the `./functions/admin/` directory if you want to make it an admin-only function, such as a `quit` command).
+Each function requires its own file (for now) (ex: `8ball.py`) in the `./commands` directory (or the `./commands/admin/` directory if you want to make it an admin-only function (second method for code-based admin-only checking Coming Soon&trade;), such as a `quit` command).
-To be executed, you must define the function `main` with four parameters (you can technically call them anything you like, but it's a good idea to make sure they make sense), like this:
+To be executed, you must define, at a minimum, the function `main` with four parameters, like this:

     def main(self, args, event, alias):